dstndstn/ch_frb_io/README.md

     which isn't really a problem, but is indicative of deeper performance problems?
 It would be nice to understand where the bottleneck is.

+  - Unit testing feels incomplete without a standalone test of intensity_packet::encode().

+  - The assembler should handle packets which arrive in an arbitrary order, but our unit test doesn't fully test this.
+(It does permute the coarse frequencies, since this was easy to implement, but this isn't as general as an arbitrary packet permutation.)
+    It would be great to strengthen the unit tests, by putting a flag in the network_ostream which randomly reorders packets prior to sending.

   - It would be great to switch from pthreads to C++11 threads, which are much nicer!
     However, there are some things to check.
 First, we want to make sure that the C++11 API supports low-level things like setting the scheduling affinity and priority of